 Then is the main goal, for you, to personalize these bigger projects?
-When I watch Quantum of Solace, there’s definitely themes that connect with your other work, like isolation.
+When I watch Quantum of Solace, there’s definitely themes that connect with your other work.

 Yeah, I tried to make it a personal film [Laughs].
-I inherited that character, and I felt that Casino Royale deserved much better.
+I inherited that character and I felt that Casino Royale deserved much better.
 A lot of the people who criticized the movie felt there wasn’t enough drama and there wasn’t enough stakes.
 They might be right, but I still have to make the movie my own.
 If people like it or they don’t like it, I totally have to respect that.
 At the same time, it doesn’t work for me unless I made that character my own and identified with his pain, suffering, and isolation.
-You always have to look at a character and think about what he’s going through — what are his joys, what are his disdains, and what keeps him alive.
-That’s the interesting part for me.
+You always have to look at a character and think about what he’s going through, and that’s the interesting part for me.

-So, how do you judge the success of a film?
+How do you judge the success of a film, then?
 Like, I think Stay is excellent, but it didn’t perform commercially and wasn’t well-received, so does that response make it a failure?

-With the ending Stay has, doesn’t that make the plot holes okay?
+With the ending Stay has, doesn’t that make the plot holes acceptable?

 Yeah, absolutely, that was the whole point of it.
-Critics, the people who don’t like the movie, dismiss it very easily as being silly.
-It was many years after The Sixth Sense, and it was in that world and framework, worked very well.
-People really enjoy the last moments of films like The Usual Suspects, those trick endings.
+The critics who don’t like the movie dismiss it very easily as being silly.
+It was many years after The Sixth Sense — and it was in that world and framework — which worked very well.
+People really enjoy the last moments of films like The Usual Suspects, with those trick endings.
 Stay definitely didn’t achieve that for the commercial or critical audience.